 Five vertical-axis wind turbines rise in front of the Verschuren Centre, welcoming every visitor to the CBU campus.

-While small in size, the turbines benefit from Cape Breton’s world-class wind resource, delivering up to 1.2 megawatts to offset the centre’s electricity demand.
+While small in size, the turbines benefit from Cape Breton’s world-class wind resource, delivering up to 1.2 kW to offset the centre’s electricity demand.
 The annual energy production form each turbine is estimated at 2000 kilowatt hours per year.

 The Verschuren Centre’s displacement ventilation system supplies cool, clean, high volume, low velocity air at floor level, then extracts the air at ceiling height.